Vickie Sherman MBA 13

 Your favorite GSM memory?

-One night the planets aligned just so and I ended up skipping a class with about four cohorts to have drinks with four of the marketing professors of the GSM at an Irish pub in downtown Sacramento.
+One night the planets aligned just so and I ended up skipping a class with about four cohorts to have drinks with four of the marketing professors at the School at an Irish pub in downtown Sacramento.
 We piled into two cars—mine being one of them—and shared a few pints with some of the most recognized marketing geniuses in the world.
-It was the optimum example of [Past] Dean Steven Currall’s advice to not let your class schedule get in the way of your education.
+It was the optimum example of (Former) Dean Steven Currall’s advice to not let your class schedule get in the way of your education.
 It was amazing.

 Anything else you’d like to share?

-How do you support and participate in the GSM now?
+How do you support and participate in the Graduate School of Management now?
 Why is it important to support graduate business education?

 I knew I’d get out of the MBA program what I put into it.
 So I gave it my all.
-Not only was I fully employed with a husband and two children, I was on the Dean’s Student Advisory Committee as communications director my first year, served as class president my second year and was a Leadership Fellow my third year.
+Not only was I fully employed with a husband and two children, I was on the dean’s Student Advisory Committee as communications director my first year, served as class president my second year and was a Leadership Fellow my third year.
 I co-founded the now-annual networking event Capital Connections on the belief that happy, connected students become happy, connected alumni.
 I spoke at commencement.
 Although I was in the Sacramento MBA program, I took a few electives on the Davis campus to meet Full-Time and Bay Area MBA students.
-Now I’m on the GSM Alumni Association’s Board of Directors and serve on its Engagement Committee.
+Now I’m the president of the GSM Alumni Association’s Board of Directors.

 It’s important to support the GSM after graduation because after crossing the Mondavi stage and getting that diploma, a subtle transformation occurs: Responsibilities don’t decrease—they increase.

-The GSM is a small school.
+The Graduate School of Management is a small school.
 Our faculty are some of the most passionate and talented in the world and are only too willing to spend time with us.
-There is no director of alumni relations more devoted that Mary Maffly.
-And there is no reason the GSM alumni network shouldn’t be the tightest and most powerful in the world.
+There is no reason the School’s alumni network shouldn’t be the tightest and most powerful in the world.
 I’d like to help make that happen.

 I am shameless about my career ambitions: I want the corner office.
 I know I have to earn it, and I’m willing to work very hard to do so.
 And I can’t accomplish what I want alone.
 I am willing to give what I can and contribute to others’ ambitions because I know that, at some point, I will need an introduction or perspective that I alone am not capable of.